GUIDE 2024

 • Each document follows the style guide and template.

-• Old documents get archived, and new ones get uploaded.
+• Due process is followed during document archiving and new ones get uploaded.

 • Assignment workflows are efficient and productive.